evmcnb/quartz/content/snippets/UTI in Pregnancy.md

-UTI in pregnancy should always be treated even if asymptomatic
+UTI in [[Pregnancy]] should always be treated even if asymptomatic

 ## First Trimester

-* Trimethoprim should be avoided as it is teratogenic (folate antagonist with can lead to neural tube defects)
+* [[Snippets/Trimethoprim|Trimethoprim]] should be avoided as it is teratogenic (folate antagonist with can lead to neural tube defects)
 * Nitrofurantoin for 7 days - cefalexin 2nd line

 ## Second Trimester